vahidAK/NanoMethPhase/README.md

 =============
 Support for other methylation callers , in addition to Nanopolsih, including Megalodon, DeepSignal and Tombo has been added to NanoMethPhase.
 Currently, this update is accessible through **iss5 branch**.
 See issue [#5](https://github.com/vahidAK/NanoMethPhase/issues/5) for more info.

+previously, in the dma module, we added 1 unit to the start position of the CpG to convert it to one-based cordinate.
+However, we have changed it and the start cordinate will be as the input and if input is zero-based the DMRs will be also zero-based and if the input is one-based DMRs will be also one based.
+We changed this as it is possible to use dma module for other data not just nanomethphase outputs.
 Overall Workflow
 =============
 ![](docs/images/NanoMethPhaseFlowChart.png)